NavyaBoga1109/Library-Usage-Analysis-and-Visualization/README.md

 ---

-5. Interactive Map of Library Usage
+### 5. **Interactive Map of Library Usage**
-This interactive map displays library usage by location, filtered by patron type and year range.
+This interactive map displays **library usage by location, filtered by patron type and year range**.
 It provides valuable insights into geographic patterns in library activity.

 ![Screenshot (107)](https://github.com/user-attachments/assets/e41a977c-1609-4367-81a4-c6318b43547a)